Do not fret if you see your Orchid flowers falling off after the season’s first bloom, as it could be a natural occurrence.

 - High light – Orchids need 6 hours of diffused sunlight daily.

-Understanding the light requirement for each Orchid variety is tough by yourself.
+Understanding the light requirement for each Orchid species is difficult.

-So, before bringing a plant home, ask your dealer about the sunlight needs of the particular Orchid.
+So, before bringing an Orchid plant home, ask your dealer about the light requirements.

-- Keep your Orchid in an east-facing window indoors so that it can get dappling sunlight.
+- Locate the plant in an east-facing window for dappling sunlight.

-- Use broad spectrum grow lights for high-light demanding Orchids indoors.
+- Use broad-spectrum grow lights for light-demanding Orchids.

-Orchids can drop their flower buds even before they open up due to a distressing situation known as a “bud blast,” which happens if your Orchid is severely stressed.
+Orchids drop their flower buds before opening, known as a “bud blast,” which happens if your plant is severely stressed.

 Also, they enjoy a nighttime temperature as low as 21ºF but not for long.